Nolan Arenado Player Props: Cardinals vs. Reds

 Nolan Arenado At The Plate

-- Arenado is batting .268 with five doubles, a triple, nine home runs and 13 walks.
+- Arenado has five doubles, a triple, nine home runs and 14 walks while hitting .264.

-- Arenado has driven in a run in 18 games this year (37.5%), including nine games with more than one RBI (18.8%).
+- Arenado has had an RBI in 18 games this year (36.7%), including nine multi-RBI outings (18.4%).
 He has also driven in three or more of his team's runs in five contests.

+- He has scored in 42.9% of his games this season, with more than one run scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.